 - Add a wee bit of White Castin’ Craft Opaque Pigment into the resin and stir until fully blended.
 You want the resin to be tinted just slightly, so you can see the Mica Flakes underneath.

-- Drizzle over the top of the Crystal Clay and Mica Flakes the colorized white resin.
-With a toothpick, go along the edge of the bezel where the Crystal Clay is in contact with the resin.
+- Drizzle over the top of the Epoxy Clay and Mica Flakes the colorized white resin.
+With a toothpick, go along the edge of the bezel where the Epoxy Clay is in contact with the resin.
 This is typically where air bubbles will lurk, so by agitating the resin, you will dislodge them.
 Continue to add the colorized resin until it is either flushed level to the top edge of the bezel, or fully domes.

 - I then took a toothpick worth of pure metal powder (there they are again!!!) and tapped it over the surface of the white colorized resin.
 The powder spread like an oil slick completely covering the top of the resin.

 - Once the resin was cured, I took a 0000 piece of steel wool and gently sanded the